JamesSkemp/words/content/post/installing-eclipse-32-to-a-windows-xp-sp2-machine.md

 +++
-title = "Installing Eclipse 3.2 to a Windows XP SP2 machine" summary = "In this guide, we'll be installing Eclipse 3.2 on a Windows XP SP2 machine." draft = false comments = true date = "2006-08-19T08:10:00-05:00"
+title = "Installing Eclipse 3.2 to a Windows XP SP2 machine" description = "In this guide, we'll be installing Eclipse 3.2 on a Windows XP SP2 machine." draft = false comments = true date = "2006-08-19T08:10:00-05:00"